Welcome to Writers Helping Writers® (formerly “The Bookshelf Muse“).

 We are strong believers in innovation and are always trying to think about what writers need most of all.
 In addition to our bestselling Writers Helping Writers Descriptive Thesaurus Guides we have a web app that is changing the game for writers all over the world.

-One Stop For Writers® is a portal to innovative tools and resources that puts everything you need to write bestselling fiction at your keyboard.
+One Stop For Writers® is a portal to game-changing tools and resources.

 Angela is Canadian, and loves her home near Calgary, Alberta, nestled close to the Rockies.
 She enjoys traveling with her family, exploring new and unusual places, and is constantly amazed at how the universe seems to bring along the people she needs to connect with at just the right time.

-The author of 8 bestselling resource books printed in 8 different languages, Angela enjoys sharing her passion for writing craft.
-She is a writing coach, international speaker, and a firm believer that writers succeed best together.
+The author of 10 bestselling resource books printed in 9 different languages, Angela enjoys sharing her passion for writing craft.
+She is a story coach, international speaker, and a firm believer that writers succeed best together.
 The desire to help writers in new, innovative ways led to One Stop for Writers®, a unique site originally co-founded with Becca Puglisi and Lee Powell (the creator of Scrivener for Windows and Linux).
 This creative portal contains game-changing tools and resources that enable writers to craft powerful fiction.

 Angela’s foreign rights are being cared for by Marleen Seegers of 2 Seas Agency.
 To contact Angela about workshops, retreats, or other events, please get in touch or request a Speaker’s Brochure.
 To discuss opportunities regarding her popular One Stop For Writers® site, please choose the One Stop email option below.